 You will also need to enrol on a training program.
 Make sure your training programme is also preparing you for the Certification exam for Pharmacy Technician

 In order to become a pharmacy technician in you will need to complete an accredited course on it.
 You will also have to register under General Pharmaceutical Council (GPhC).
-You will need qualification through the completing Level 3 Diploma in Pharmacy Technician course for apprenticeship and registering under GPhC.
+You will need qualification through the completing Pharmacy Tech Diploma for apprenticeship and registering under GPhC.

 Therefore, enrol in an accredited pharmacy technician program.
 It will help you to prepare you for becoming a certification exam for pharmacy technician which you will need to advance in your career.
 Here is the advantage of an online course on pharmacy technician: